-As of December 31, 2017, the Company is defending approximately650 product liability claims involving Bard's line of hernia repair devices (collectively, the "Hernia Product Claims").
+As of March 31, 2018, the Company is defending approximately 1,280 product liability claims involving Bard's line of hernia repair devices (collectively, the "Hernia Product Claims").
 The majority of those claims are currently pending in a coordinated proceeding in Rhode Island State Court, but claims are also pending in other state and/or federal court jurisdictions.
-In addition, those claims include one putative class action in the United States and multiple putative class actions in Canada.
+In addition, those claims include multiple putative class actions in Canada.
 Generally, the Hernia Product Claims seek damages for personal injury allegedly resulting from use of the products.
 From time to time, the Company engages in resolution discussions with plaintiffs' law firms regarding certain of the Hernia Product Claims, but the Company also intends to vigorously defend Hernia Product Claims that do not settle, including through litigation.
 Trials are scheduled throughout 2018 in various state and federal courts.
-The Company expects additional trials of

-Hernia Product Claims to take place over the next 12 months.
-The Company cannot give any assurances that the resolution of the Hernia Product Claims that have not settled, including asserted and unasserted claims and the putative class action lawsuits, will not have a material adverse effect on the Company's business, results of operations, financial condition and/or liquidity.
+The Company expects additional trials of Hernia Product Claims to take place over the next 12 months.
+On April 11, 2018, plaintiffs' attorneys filed a request for the creation of a new hernia Product Claims that have not settled, including asserted and unasserted claims and the putative class action lawsuits, will not have a material adverse effect on the Company's business, results of operations, financial condition and/or liquidity.